Availity/availity-workflow/README.md

 ```

 - `target`: Host and port number for proxy.
-- `enabled`: Enables or disalbe a proxy configuration
+- `enabled`: Enables or disables a proxy configuration
 - `pathRewrite`: _(Optional)_ Rewrites (using regex) the a path before sending request to proxy target.

 **Ex:**